Table of Content:

 IO ports can be modified with redirections or by pipelines.

 A redirection modifies the IO ports a command operate with.
-There are several variants.
+It consists of three parts:

 stdin